 In Catalonia, where the three are based, there have been just five exhumations of mass graves.
 According to Barrots, of those five, several of the bodies were unidentifiable once exhumed.

 Even after 80 years in the ground, Barrots and her team can still identify bones.
-But the chances of a match don’t only depend on the quality of the DNA sample, but on the type of ground where that body has spent the last eight decades.
+But the chances of a match don’t only depend on the quality of the DNA sample, but on the type of ground in which that body has spent the last eight decades.
 “If the body has lain in a dry atmosphere, we then have a perfect DNA profile.
 But if the body has lain in a wet or humid atmosphere, the DNA profile decreases.”

 Collecting blood samples from families that are searching for their missing relatives isn’t easy.
 Right now, the samples size is too small, and government inaction hasn’t made the project any easier.